Spring-SpringBoard/SpringBoard-Core/doc/source/extensions.rst

         image = SB_IMG_DIR .. "globe.png",
     })

 Then in the init method, we will define the fields.
-We create two NumericFields: *example* and *undoable*, and we add them to the Editor.
+We create two *NumericFields*: *example* and *undoable*, and we add them to the *Editor*.

 .. code-block:: lua